djkean/FoodForAll/README.md

 https://djkean.github.io/FoodForAll/

-This project is part of my learning experience with https://www.get-coding.ca
+This project was part of my learning experience with https://www.get-coding.ca.
+In the future updates may be less frequent as I begin other projects.